pola-rs/polars-book/user_guide/src/dsl/expressions.md

 ```

 You can do a lot with expressions.
 They are so expressive that you sometimes have
 multiple ways to get the same results.
-To get a better feel for them let's go through some
+To get a better feel for them let's go through some more examples.

-more examples.
+> A note for the Rust examples:  Each of these examples re-use the same dataset.
+So, due to Rust's ownership rules, and the fact that all the examples run in the same context, we'll `clone()` the dataset for each example to ensure that no prior example affects the behavior of later examples.
+This is the case for all Rust examples for the remainder of this book.

 ### Count unique values